menu

 Occupations and Workforce

-Darlington is a blue-collar town, with 37.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Darlington is generally considered to be a blue-collar town.
+37.25% of the Darlington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Darlington is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Darlington who work in office and administrative support (11.59%), management occupations (9.89%), and sales jobs (9.46%).

 Also of interest is that Darlington has more people living here who work in computers and math than 95% of the places in the US.